-Strict segregation compounded other hardships, such as low income, poor housing, limited education, and inadequate health care.
-In Richmond at the turn of the century, the average life expectancy for black residents was 37 years, compared to 52 years for whites.
+The era's strict segregation compounded other hardships, such as low income, poor housing, limited education, and inadequate health care.
+In Richmond at the turn of the century, the average life expectancy for Black residents was 37 years, compared to 52 years for whites.

-In the face of segregation, black Richmond provided support networks through family, churches, clubs, and benevolent and fraternal societies.
-Jackson Ward—with its black-owned banks, businesses, restaurants, theaters, and churches--became the heart of a growing community consciousness.
+In the face of segregation, Black Richmond provided support networks through family, churches, clubs, and benevolent and fraternal societies.
+Jackson Ward—with its Black-owned banks, businesses, restaurants, theaters, and churches—became the heart of a growing community consciousness.
 Leaders, like bank president Maggie L. Walker, stressed social uplift, the dignity of honest labor, and the importance of saving.
-Many laundresses invested at her Saint Luke Penny Savings Bank.
+Many domestic workers invested at her Saint Luke Penny Savings Bank.

 Dependent on jobs in the white community, Black workers often assumed a polite attitude of deference, described by W. E. B. Du Bois as a protective veil.
 The Richmond Planet, the leading Black newspaper, explained: “We cannot reach the top of the ladder at one bound.
 Bow low, and work!
 ‘Stoop to conquer.’
 You do the stooping, and your children will do the conquering.”